RTradeLtd/lotus-infra/README.md

 The compose file allows us to spin up an instante of the lotus node with persistent storage, and once that is done a container running the block explorer.

+# Container Specifications

-# lotus node specs
+## lotus api node

-The lotus node sits behind an NGINX reverse proxy server, that takes care of handling CORS, as well as enabling caching of `GET` and `HEAD` requests.
-The NGINX proxy is set with a read timeout of 60 seconds, and the lotus node API is also configured with a 60 second timeout.
+This is a standalone lotus node, intended to expose the swarm port, and an NGINX reverse proxy server offering access to the API.
+Additinoally the proxy server handles CORS, and caches `GET` and `HEAD` requests.
+The docker container is based on debian buster.

 Associated files: